SergeyKstnko/Wordle/README.md

 Functionality (among others):
-* Checks if word user is trying to input is legitimate and displayes corresponding message if not
+* Checks if word user is trying to input is legitimate and displays corresponding message if not
 * Color coded letters
 * Highlight if word is correct
 * Picking new word each day